Using Wooden Chair Caning Wedges

 After cutting and rounding off the edge of the caning wedge, take a piece of sandpaper and smooth the edge or using a sanding sponge to round it off.

-After cutting and rounding wedge, sand until smooth.
+After cutting and rounding the wedge, sand until smooth.

-Push the cane webbing into groove using wooden wedge
+Push the cane webbing into the groove using a caning wedge

 And there you go, all done!
 Doesn’t this look great and using this Tuesday Tip of the Day on Chair Caning sure does help along the process!